eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

     });
     ```

-  ### ICY and OGG Metadata
+  ### ICY and Ogg Metadata

-  * ICY and OGG metadata can both be read from the stream.
+  * ICY and Ogg metadata can both be read from the stream.
 Usually a stream will only have one or the other, but this option is possible if needed.

     ```javascript
     const icecastReader = new IcecastMetadataReader({